esy/esy/docs/how-it-works.md

 ## Pipeline

-The typical pipeline from having a clean checkout of an esy project till the point where all artifacts are built consists of the following steps:
+The typical pipeline from having a clean checkout of an esy project to the point where all artifacts are built consists of the following steps:

 - **Solve Dependencies**